Uninsured Motorist Accident

 The Florida uninsured motorist attorneys at Freeman Injury Law understand that in any serious car crash, working with your insurance carrier, and that of the other driver, can be a daunting and intimidating endeavor.
 Insurance companies are in business to collect premiums and make money… not to pay claims.
 Sadly, by the time an injured motorist realizes an insurance company is not looking out for their best interest, it can be too late to seek adequate compensation for their injuries.
 Some motorists are shocked to discover that this behavior is very common, even when it comes to dealing with their own insurance carrier.

-We represent victims and their families in West Palm Beach, Fort Lauderdale, Port St. Lucie/Ft.
-Pierce and the surrounding communities.
+We represent victims and their families in Miami, Fort Lauderdale, West Palm Beach, Maitland, Orlando and the surrounding communities.
 In a case where a motorist is uninsured or underinsured, we believe it is even more important to seek the representation of a qualified attorney.
 It is not uncommon for a motorist to downplay the amount of insurance coverage, or even indicate there is no insurance, in an effort to minimize the chances of a claim.
 And insurance companies have been known to claim coverage was not in effect on a vehicle at the time of an accident.

 In still other cases, an insurance company may quickly attempt to settle a claim by presenting a check claiming to be the full amount of available coverage.
 Or they may dodge a claim and attempt to stonewall a victim.